-From an operational perspective and despite the business continuity and crisis management policies currently in place, travel restrictions, as well as the Corporation's decision to maximize the number of staff working from home may adversely impact business activities.
-The unprecedented move across global industries to conduct business away from primary office locations increases both the demand on technology infrastructure and third-party vendors and the risk of cyber-attacks which could lead to technology failures, security breaches, unauthorized access, loss or destruction of data, and unavailability of services.
+From an operational perspective, the Corporation continues to actively monitor the health and safety situations at local and regional levels while a majority of the Corporation's workforce continues to work from home.
+The unprecedented move across global industries to conduct business away from primary office locations increases both the demand on technology infrastructure and the risk of cyberattacks which could lead to technology failures, security breaches, unauthorized access, loss or destruction of data, and unavailability of services.
+To meet the challenges of this heightened risk environment, the Corporation continues to review the business continuity and crisis management policies currently in place to ensure the proper supervision of personnel, the effectiveness of compliance programs and protection of client assets.